 Since UiPath’s unicorn milestone in 2018, the tech ecosystem in Southeast Europe keeps getting stronger every year.
-To become a unicorn in the region used to mean beating the odds.
-In the current climate, with already 6 SEE unicorns with local teams, the fading of geographic boundaries, and over 13 European VC funds that will be investing in regional innovation, becoming a unicorn in the region is not a faraway dream anymore.
+To become a unicorn company in the region used to mean beating the odds.
+In the current climate, with already 6 Southeast Europe unicorns with local teams, the fading of geographic boundaries, and over 13 European VC funds that will be investing in regional innovation, becoming a unicorn in the region is not a faraway dream anymore.

 It may be that 2022 will be the year with the most SEE unicorns to date.
 Already, by March 2022, there have been two unicorn sightings in SEE, Greece’s Viva Wallet and Bulgaria’s Payhawk, both from the financial services industry.
 SEE also has unicorns in the deep tech space, logistics and delivery, telecommunications, and education management.
 The earliest funding stage at which a company became a unicorn in the region is seed, after Elrond’s valuation in 2021.